palantir/conjure-java/readme.md

         --useStagedBuilders
                      Generates compile-time safe builders to ensure all required attributes are set.

+### Known Tag Values

+#### Endpoint Tags

+* `incubating`: Describes an endpoint as incubating and likely to change.
+These endpoints are generated with an `@Incubating` annotation.
+* `server-request-context`: Opt into an additional `RequestContext` parameter in conjure-undertow interfaces, which allows request metadata to be read, and additional arguments to be associated with the request log.
+* `server-async`: Opt into asynchronous request processing in conjure-undertow.
+The generated interface returns a `ListenableFuture` of the defined return type, allowing processing to occur in the background without blocking the request thread.

+#### Endpoint Argument Tags

+* `safe`: Annotates parameters as `@Safe` to log using safe-logging annotations.
+Implementations may add this data to the request log.
+* `unsafe`: Annotates parameters as `@Unsafe` to log using safe-logging annotations.
+Implementations may add this data to the request log.

 ### Feature Flags

 Conjure-java supports feature flags to enable additional opt-in features.
 To enable features provided by a feature